probablyangg/puzzler/README.md

   - freeze his/her progress (level) by buying the spiro
   - sell the spiro he/she owns.
   - buy another spiro - of a higher level
+- Contract is currently deployed on Ropsten Testnet

 ## Running It Locally